calcium-lang/spec/README.md

 under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "<a href="LICENSE">GNU Free Documentation License</a>".
+A copy of the license is included in the section entitled "<a href="LICENSE.FDL">GNU Free Documentation License</a>".
 </pre>

-The code snippets and the build script are licensed under the [GNU GPLv3](LICENSE.GPL).
+The code snippets and the build script are licensed under the [Unlicense](UNLICENSE).